-Potential Damages in a Ski or Snowboarding Accident Claim
+What Are Potential Damages in a Ski or Snowboarding Accident Claim?

 A ski or snowboard accident is like a car accident in that when you are injured by the negligence or recklessness of another, you are entitled to damages.
 These damages can include your medical expenses (current and future), lost earnings if your injuries are so severe you are unable to return to work, future lost earnings, and pain and suffering associated with the accident.
 If the at-fault person has no insurance and no assets, it can be difficult to obtain damages, however, homeowner’s or renter’s insurance—if the person carries one of these types of insurance—could potentially pay for your damages.
 You could also have a claim against the ski resort if the terrain on which you were skiing or snowboarding was poorly maintained, poorly designed or poorly marked, or if your skiing or snowboarding instructor took you to the terrain which was clearly beyond your capability level.

-If you have been injured in a ski or snowboard accident caused by the negligence or recklessness of another person or the ski resort, Ringstad Law Office, P.C. can help.
+If you have been injured in a ski or snowboard accident caused by the negligence or recklessness of another person or the ski resort, a Fairbanks snowboard and ski accident attorney from Ringstad Law Office, P.C. can help.
 These types of lawsuits can be complex, with outcomes depending on local rules, regulations, and statutes.
 Ringstad Law Office, P.C. has extensive experience in litigation for skiing and snowboarding accidents, however, we also find it important to deal in the unvarnished facts.
 This means that we will be upfront regarding your ability to secure a settlement in your ski or snowboarding accident.
 Contact Ringstad Law Office, P.C. today for a comprehensive evaluation of your ski or snowboarding accident.